 Science and Power in Participatory Forestry (SCIFOR)

-InfoStart date: 31 December, 2013 End date: 29 June, 2019 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 13-05KU Countries: Nepal Tanzania Thematic areas: Natural resource management, State building, governance and civil society, Lead institution: Aarhus University (AU), Faculty of Arts, Department of Culture and Society, Denmark Sokoine University of Agriculture (SUA), Faculty of Forestry and Nature Conservation (FFNC) Tribhuvan University, Institute of Forestry, Nepal University of Copenhagen (UCPH), Denmark University of Copenhagen (UCPH), Faculty of Science University of Copenhagen (UCPH), Faculty of Science, Department of Food and Resource Economics Project website: go to website Project coordinator: Jens Friis Lund Total grant: 8,987,940 DKK
+InfoStart date: 31 December, 2013 End date: 29 June, 2019 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 13-05KU Countries: Nepal Tanzania Thematic areas: Natural resource management, State building, governance and civil society, Lead institution: Aarhus University (AU), Faculty of Arts, Department of Culture and Society, Denmark Sokoine University of Agriculture (SUA), Faculty of Forestry and Nature Conservation, Tanzania Tribhuvan University (TU), Institute of Forestry, Nepal University of Copenhagen (UCPH), Denmark University of Copenhagen (UCPH), Faculty of Science, Denmark University of Copenhagen (UCPH), Faculty of Science, Department of Food and Resource Economics, Denmark Project website: Project coordinator: Jens Friis Lund Total grant: 8,987,940 DKK Project files:

 With the purposes of improving forest conservation as well as rural peoples’ livelihoods in less developed countries, local communities are increasingly becoming involved in managing forests.
 Yet, evidence that these purposes are met is scarce, and the reason seems to be associated with the conditions under which rural people are, in practice, allowed to participate.
 Justified by concerns over (lacking) forest management skills among local communities, forest bureaucracies are reluctant to transfer forest management rights to rural people.
 Scientific forest management plans (SFMPs) that are prepared by professional foresters and endorsed by forest authorities are, thus, often a precondition for participation.
 Unfortunately, the elaboration of such SFMPs is costly and time consuming and tends to over-burden cash and resource strained forest bureaucracies as well as local communities, thus hampering the spread of participatory forestry.
 Further, in some cases, it seems that forest bureaucracies justify delays in handing over of rights to valuable forest resources to communities with lacking SFMPs only to remain in control over lucrative resources.
 At community level, SFMPs may promote elite capture while serving little purpose in actual forest management.
 Paradoxically, the requirement of costly SFMPs, thus, appears an obstacle to implement and fulfill the purposes of people’s participation.
 Accordingly, SCIFOR aims to investigate the justifications, functions and values of SFMPs from the perspectives of forest bureaucracies and local communities.
 The project will do this in Tanzania and Nepal where participatory forestry arrangements form corner stones of national forest policies.
 The aim is to develop and promote participatory forestry approaches that, in practice, support equitable, environmentally sound, and economically rational forest management.